Guarapuava: Summer

-The summer is mild, and the common temperature is below 15 °C with exceptional records of up to 6.8 °C in December 1982 and 7.8 °C in February 1990.
-But as is characteristic of summer in much of the country, the temperature can rise from 30 °C, reaching up to 33.6 °C, absolute record registered in February 1984.
+The summer is mild, and the common temperature is below 15 °C with exceptional records of lows of 6.8 °C in December 1982 and 7.8 °C in February 1990.
+However, as is characteristic of summer in much of the country, the temperature can rise above 30 °C, reaching up to 33.6 °C, an absolute record registered in February 1984.
 In summer the rains are formed mainly by the heat associated with moisture, with the temporal order in the afternoon, sometimes with the cold fronts, dry with occasional rains from June to August.

 Statistics

 In 2020 there were 182,644 inhabitants in Guarapuava, according to the Brazilian Institute of Geography and Statistics.

 Tourism

-The main sights of Guarapuava are: the Cathedral of Our Lady of Bethlehem, the Province of Entre Rios District, the Lake of Tears, the Park Lake, the Museum Entomological Hipólito Schneider, along with the Museum of Natural Science's collection of prof. João José Bigarella the Municipal Museum of Viscount Guarapuava the Jordan Recreation Park, the Municipal Park of Araucárias the San Francisco Municipal Park of Hope (Salto San Francisco), the Salto Curucacas the square of the Faith, the Teal Indian Reservation, the Teal and jump to Schoenstatt Shrine.
+The main sights of Guarapuava are: the Cathedral of Our Lady of Bethlehem, the Province of Entre Rios District, the Lake of Tears, the Park Lake, the Museum Entomological Hipólito Schneider, along with the Museum of Natural Science's collection of Prof. João José Bigarella, the Municipal Museum of Viscount Guarapuava, the Jordan Recreation Park, the Municipal Park of Araucárias, the San Francisco Municipal Park of Hope (Salto San Francisco), the Salto Curucacas, the Square of the Faith, the Teal Indian Reservation, and the Teal and Schoenstatt Shrine.

-The city held a cultural event called Cavalhadas of Guarapuava.
-The folklore of Cavalhadas remained alive in Guarapuava, and the participation of more than a thousand amateur actors from all social strata and age groups in the municipality.
+The city held a cultural event called the Cavalhadas of Guarapuava.
+The folklore of Cavalhadas remained alive in Guarapuava, with the participation of more than a thousand amateur actors from all social strata and age groups in the municipality.
 Several dramatisations were incorporated to the event, which has size of party themes, including food, games, dances, medieval circus, with the interaction of princes, sultans and medieval knights.
-Since 2003 is not performed.
+Since 2003, it has not been performed.